Narojj/Narojj/README.md

 ## Hi there 💮

-I'm @Jaron, a frontend design engineer based in Florida.
+I'm Jaron, a frontend design engineer based in Florida.

 I like turning design ideas in to colorful, accessible interfaces that feel effortless.